Cezero/dnd_tools/packages/shared/docs/project-mgmt/implementation-analysis.md

 - **Feature Completeness**: 95% - All major features implemented
 - **Documentation**: Good - Well-documented with examples
 - **UI Completeness**: Complete - Full interface with all functionality
+- **Type Safety**: ✅ **COMPLETED** - Added comprehensive type definitions for external 3d-dice packages, fixed all type issues in DiceBoxManager and DiceBoxProvider, consolidated types to use shared schema as single source of truth, removed duplicate interfaces, used proper component types, and implemented generic toast support for custom content via data.formattedContent

 ### **User Management System** ✅ WELL IMPLEMENTED